 The following ingredients have undergone scientific study and show proven results in improving the look of sun damaged skin.
 Find out how they help to brighten skin naturally without harsh side effects or health risks.

 Vitamin C – You’ve probably seen Vitamin C touted as a natural skin brightener but this Vitamin in its natural form is unstable when added to water-based products, which means the benefits are significantly diminished.
-Stabilized forms of Vitamin C (including Aminopropyl Ascorbyl Phosphate, and Ascorbyl Palmitate) provide results for those looking to brighten and lighten the skin’s appearance.
+Stabilized forms of Vitamin C (including Aminopropyl Ascorbyl Phosphate, Ascorbyl Palmitate, and Sodium Ascorbyl Phosphate) provide results for those looking to brighten and lighten the skin’s appearance.
 For instance, Aminopropyl Ascorbyl Phosphate is a bioavailable Vitamin C compound that provides a time-release effect once it’s applied, with enzymes in the skin deconstructing the molecule as they are able to use it.
 This form of Vitamin C can be used at low levels while still providing excellent results, making it a suitable ingredient for use in products designed for the delicate eye area.
 The pure form of Vitamin C, Ascorbic Acid, can be used in dry, water-free products with no risk of degradation.
 Just hydrate it right when you are ready to use it because it will lose efficacy quickly at room temperature.

 Niacinamide – A biologically active form of niacin (Vitamin B3), niacinamide is naturally found in many root vegetables and yeasts.
 This ingredient produces enzymatic reactions at the cellular level that researchers believe inhibit the melanin transfer process that leads to skin discoloration.
 Studies show topically applied niacinamide visibly reduces hyperpigmentation and skin coloration, improving the appearance of discolored or sallow skin.